Site news

 Published: 2008 Oct.
 1

 A converted ballistic missile launched a long-delayed Thai imaging satellite.
-The Dnepr rocket lifted off on October 1, 2008, at 10:37 Moscow Time from the operational ICBM deployment area near Dombarovskiy.
+The Dnepr rocket lifted off on October 1, 2008, at 10:37 Moscow Time from the operational ICBM deployment area near Dombarovsky.
 It carried the 720-kilogram THEOS spacecraft built by EADS Astrium for the Thai Ministry of Science and Technology's Space Agency.
 The satellite was designed for imaging of the Earth surface with the resolution of up to two meters.

 Following the launch, the rocket headed south to reach the 820-kilometer sun-synchronous orbit and according to official report successfully entered the orbit.